dgrisham/dgrisham.github.io/assignments/haskell/2/assignment.md

     sure you use the exact function name given in the problem statement to define your function**.
 -   **No credit** will be given if you submit an assignment that will not load the test file.
-So, if you cannot get a test to pass:
+So, if you cannot get a test to pass, **set the right-hand side of your function to `undefined`**.
+Example: `my_func = undefined`.
-    1. Submit a file that includes *only* passing functions.
-    2. Submit a revised unit test file that only includes tests for your passing functions.
 -   Name your file `assignment_2.hs`.
 -   Write the line `module Assignment2 where` at the top of your file (and this line should not be indented).
 You will lose **4 points** if you don't have this line.

 Problem 1 -- `zipWith'` (8 pts.)
 --------------------------------